MugheesMb/pr-ready/README.md

 `GITHUB_TOKEN` and `GITHUB_REPO=yourname/your-repo` in `.env`.
 Now
 `pr_writer` opens a real pull request instead of just saving a local file.

+## Example requests to try

+The demo data is DataHub's built-in `showcase-ecommerce` sample pack — an order-entry system with customers, orders, order_items, products, product_categories, warehouses, and promotions.
+These requests are confirmed to work end-to-end against that real data (each one opens a genuinely new PR — branches are timestamped, so run any of these as many times as you like):

+- `summarize order_items revenue by product category`
+- `summarize the orders table: total order value and average delivery cost, grouped by delivery type`
+- `total orders and average order value by order status`
+- `join orders to warehouses to see order volume by warehouse`
+- `join orders to promotions to see how many orders used a promotion`

 ## Project structure
 ```
 pr-ready/